Electrical Engineering BS

 - Bachelor of Science/Master of Science Dual Degree

-- Approximately 500 students are enrolled in the undergraduate program.
+- Approximately 550 students are enrolled in this program.

 Cooperative Education & Experiential Education Component